Ashex-x/Transnet/docs/ARCHITECTURE.md

 1. **Storage Translation:** Store results.
     - **Extension Database:** Store results from RSeS Word Analysis.
     - **Relation Database:** Store results from RSeS Relation Search.

+1. **Feedback and Weighting:** Implement a mechanism to receive user feedback (e.g., upvote/downvote).
+    - Dynamically adjust the Weight/Strength of the relations (Edges) in the Relation Database, allowing the graph to be self-correcting and adaptive.

 ## 2. File structure
 - Transnet -> `my workspace`